 Global population growth and the continued migration from rural to urban areas are placing unprecedented demand on our cities’ infrastructure, energy consumption and services.
 In its 2011 State of World Population report, the United Nations Population Fund predicted that the world’s population will increase from 7 billion in 2011 to 9.3 billion by 2050, and as high as 15 billion by 2100.
 Coupled with this dynamic, while 50% of the world’s population currently lives in urban areas, within 35 years this will grow to 67%.
 To remain sustainable, cities need to become smarter.
 In a wireless age, this means leveraging their connected technology assets to promote citizen-centric solutions.
-ATIS recently announced a new initiative that will create a resource to help in the development of Smart Cities.
+To meet this need, ATIS recently released a new resource to help in the planning of Smart Cities.

 Smart Cities: How does a city become “smart”?